plushmonkey/avalanche/README.md

 Configuration:
 - `message`: The message to send to the server.

+### sneak
+Start or stop sneaking.
+Configuration:
+- `start`: Boolean indicating whether or not the instance should start sneaking.
+- `stop`: Boolean indicating whether or not the instance should stop sneaking.

+### swing
+Swing either main hand or off hand.
+Configuration:
+- `attack`: The instance will ray cast to find an entity to attack if this is true.
+- `hand`: Set to `"off"` to swing with off hand.

 ### sequence
 This is a composite behavior for executing behaviors sequentially.
 Behaviors that are part of the sequence will only be executed once unless repeat is true.